Chart Color Schemes

 Albert Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Albert Park's health outcomes show excellent results across all age groups with very low prevalence of common health conditions.
-The private health cover rate is exceptionally high at approximately 86% of the total population (14,765 people), compared to Greater Melbourne's 73.1%.
+The rate of private health cover is exceptionally high at approximately 86% of the total population (14,765 people), compared to Greater Melbourne's 73.1%.
 Nationally, this figure stands at 55.3%.

-Asthma and mental health issues are the most prevalent medical conditions in the area, affecting 6.8% and 6.6% of residents respectively.
-74.4% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 73.3%.
-Albert Park has a higher proportion of seniors (19.6%, or 3,382 people) than Greater Melbourne (14.3%).
-Despite this, health outcomes among seniors in Albert Park are particularly strong and perform better than the general population in health metrics.
+In Albert Park, asthma and mental health issues are the most common medical conditions, affecting 6.8% and 6.6% of residents respectively.
+A total of 74.4% of residents declare themselves completely clear of medical ailments, compared to Greater Melbourne's 73.3%.
+The area has a higher proportion of seniors aged 65 and over at 19.6%, with 3,382 people falling into this category, compared to Greater Melbourne's 14.3%.
+Health outcomes among seniors in Albert Park are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health